 - All NIH childcare centers at locations with healthcare operations

 Community health clinics operated or staffed by NIH employees

-All NIH Patient Shuttles, including shuttles stopping at Safra Family Lodge Shuttles and the Children's' Inn.
+All buses, shuttles, and NIH Patient Shuttles, including shuttles stopping at Safra Family Lodge Shuttles and the Children's' Inn.

 NIH Workplace Community Levels